A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Two-Dimensional Direct Reconstruction Method

 \section{Two-Dimensional Direct Reconstruction Method}

-One of the main ideas of the proposed new method is that the function $P(E_{\text{spec}}, N_{\text{hits}}|b)$, characterizing the probability density distribution of spectator energy $E_{\text{spec}}$, deposited in the forward hadron calorimeter, and the number of charged particle hits $N_{\text{hits}}$ at a fixed $b$, can be described by a two-dimensional Gamma distribution $\Gamma_2(E_{\text{spec}}, N_{\text{hits}}|b)$.
-However, there is currently no explicit analytical expression for this distribution \cite{tashkandy2018}, and all proposed variants are applicable only for a narrow range of distribution parameters.
-The exception is the case where the two random variables $X_1$ and $X_2$ are independent, which corresponds to the condition of zero covariance $\text{Cov}(X_1, X_2) = 0$.
-Then the two-dimensional distribution for these quantities will be equal to the product of their distributions at fixed $b$:
+One of the main ideas of the proposed new method is that the function $P(E_{\text{sp}}, N_{\text{hits}}|b)$, characterizing the probability density distribution of spectator energy $E_{\text{sp}}$, deposited in the forward hadron calorimeter, and the number of charged particle hits $N_{\text{hits}}$ to have a specific $b$, can be approximated by a two-dimensional Gamma distribution $\Gamma_2(E_{\text{sp}}, N_{\text{hits}}|b)$.
+However, there is currently no explicit analytical expression for this distribution \cite{tashkandy2018}, and all proposed variants are applicable only within a narrow range of parameter values.
+In the case where the two random variables $X_1$ and $X_2$ are independent, the two-dimensional distribution for these quantities will be equal to the product of their distributions at fixed $b$:

 where $k_i(b)$ and $\theta_i(b)$ are positive parameters that generally depend on $b$ and are defined as follows:

 Here $\sigma_{X_i}^2(b)$ and $\langle X_i(b) \rangle$ denote the variance and mean value of the random variable, respectively.